revsys/django-test-plus/README.md

     class MyViewTests(TestCase):
         ...

-Note that you can also option to import it like this if you want, which is more similar to the regular importing of Django's TestCase:
+Note that you can also import it like this if you want, which is similar to the regular importing of Django's TestCase:

     from test_plus import TestCase